 This elective course provides an introduction to the basic principles of human behavior and an opportunity to better understand each other and ourselves.
-Topics studied may include the historical perspective of psychology, personality theories, the brain, stress and adjustment, consciousness, learning and memory, cognition and intelligence, development, motivation, abnormal behavior and treatment.
-Outside readings, journals, research projects, presentations/seminars, essays and reports are required of all students.
-The Honors level is intensified so as to challenge the higher skilled and maturated student.
+Topics studied may include the brain, psychological disorders and treatment, sleep and stress, learning and memory, cognition and intelligence, motivation, and social psychology.
+Outside readings, journals, research projects, presentations, discussions and essays are required of all students.
+See the "Indicators for Honors or Advanced Placement" on page 13.
+Prerequisite: Teacher recommendation

-SOCIOLOGY

-253 - Semester CP

-254 - Semester Honors
+SOCIOLOGY 253 - Full Year CP 254 - Full Year Honors GRADES 10-12 5 Credits

 Sociology focuses on the systematic understanding of the way that societies work---or don't work.
 By using methods, information, and observations of the social sciences, sociologists seek to make meaning out of the relationships and institutions within communities.
 Sociology combines analysis, empathy, and inquiry to build on theory and frame a deeper understanding of social constructs, perceptions, and realities.
-Possible topics include: social interaction, family and community, wealth and poverty, social constructs, deviance, social control, and social change.
+Possible topics include: social interaction, family and community, wealth and poverty, social constructs, deviance, crime, social control, and social change.
+See the "Indicators for Honors or Advanced Placement" on page 13.